 Our department offers a major and a minor in atmospheric sciences within the College of Liberal Arts and Sciences.
+Atmospheric sciences is a broad category that includes meteorology and climate.
 Our undergraduates have the opportunity to engage in world-class research experiences with our faculty, as well as obtain fellowships and scholarships along their academic journey.
 Our graduates go on to successful careers in government, private industry, and academia.

 Our department also offers Master's and Ph.D. degree programs as well as an Online Graduate Certificate in Weather and Climate Risk and Data Analytics within the Graduate College.
 Our graduate admissions process follows inclusive admissions practices.
 We value the contributions of all people to the mission of the department and to the university, and strive to ensure that the department is free of bias and is inclusive to all.

 JOIN THE ILLINOIS ATMOSPHERIC SCIENCES FAMILY